DeveloperNoShinigami/Eidolon-Unchained/docs/DATAPACK_STRUCTURE.md

   }
 }
 ```

+Conditions act as prerequisites for the entry; tasks only begin tracking once all conditions are satisfied.

 ## 🎯 **Available Eidolon Chapters**
 *(Use these exact names for built-in chapters or a namespaced ID for custom ones)*